The Origins of Topology Protocol: From Ledgers to Sandcastles — Part 2

 Herein lies the source of magic: Conflict-free.
 The magical sand has built-in rules, or so called “conflict resolution strategies”, to handle conflict situations automatically.
 Each copy knows these rules and applies them when hearing from other copies.
 It is actually misleading, right?
 It is not that conflicts don’t arise, but any conflict is handled by the telepathic copies quietly and swiftly.

-Going back to Alice and Bob’s conundrum The conflict resolution strategy may require the molding to happen before the flattening when they were done concurrently.
+Going back to Alice and Bob’s conundrum.
+The conflict resolution strategy may require the molding to happen before the flattening when they were done concurrently.
 Therefore, both Alice and Bob’s copies are first molded into a sphere, then flattened.
 Both of their copies look like a round disk at the end.

 More importantly, these conflict resolution strategies do not involve additional communication among the copies, meaning they are coordination-free (check out part 1 for what this means).
 This makes CRDTs as fast and responsive as the speed of light and the Internet conditions permit.